-To develop, deploy, and test Magento Commerce (Cloud), you need to setup your local environment and clone your project’s master Git branch.
-This local environment provides a development system for your custom code, extensions, and configurations to push for active testing in one of of the Integration environments.
+To develop, deploy, and test Magento Commerce Cloud, you need to setup your local environment and clone your project’s master Git branch.
+This local environment provides a development system for your custom code, extensions, and configurations to push for active testing in one of the Integration environments.

 This section walks through the steps for first time merchants with Magento, Magento SIs, and existing Magento merchants moving to the cloud.
-If you have already completed some of these steps or have an existing Magento developer environment, make sure to review the expected results to continue to the next.
+If you already completed some of these steps or have an existing Magento developer environment, review the following for expected results and continue to the next step.
 Some configurations and workflows differ for Magento Commerce than a typical Enterprise Edition installation.

 Set up an account

 To begin working with a project and develop your store, you should have received an e-mail invitation to create a Magento Commerce Cloud account.
 The account provides access to your project for Magento development and deployment across all supported environments.

 You should receive an e-mail invitation to verify and access the project.
-If you don’t see the invitation, check your junk e-mail folder.
+If you do not see the invitation, check your junk e-mail folder.
 Click the Verify my account option in the email to verify and access your project account.

 When logged in, your project should open with a

 Magento specific tools